Hermitian adjoint

 where $\langle \cdot,\cdot \rangle$ is the inner product on the vector space.

 The adjoint may also be called the Hermitian conjugate or simply the Hermitian after Charles Hermite.
 It is often denoted by A^{†} in fields like physics, especially when used in conjunction with bra–ket notation in quantum mechanics.
-In finite dimensions where operators are represented by matrices, the Hermitian adjoint is given by the conjugate transpose (also known as the Hermitian transpose).
+In finite dimensions where operators can be represented by matrices, the Hermitian adjoint is given by the conjugate transpose (also known as the Hermitian transpose).